afloesch/learning-terraform/private-subnet/README.md

 ### [AWS NAT gateway](https://www.terraform.io/docs/providers/aws/r/nat_gateway.html)

 With an elastic IP allocated we can create the NAT gateway.
+There are a number of older terraform examples on the web where the NAT gateway is built from a custom linux image optimized for the workload, running on an EC2 instance, but this introduces a single point of failure into your infrastructure.
+These examples which provision a single box for a NAT gateway were probably created before Amazon had the NAT gateway feature, so a much better approach now would be to use Amazon's NAT gateway which will scale much like a load balancer.

 ```
 resource "aws_nat_gateway" "default" {